tinbka/rmtools/README.md

 Small dev library (constantly in progress): fast and smart logger, binding explorer, backtrace formatter, all are console-colored.
 Started from basic classes, now it contains low-level helpers for ActiveRecord and makes LibXML more jQueryish.

-RMTools is based on opinion that some boiler-plate should be thrown away from Ruby making it more expressive with almost no (<< 10%) performance penalty:
+RMTools is based on an opinion that some boiler-plate should be thrown away from Ruby making it more expressive with almost no (<< 10%) performance penalty:

 `hash['id']` -> `hash.id`